buenaflor/wplan-backend/README.md

 For example: coach & read.

-Roles are only accessory data that should only help the user identify a specific collaborator
+Roles are only accessory data that should only help the user identify a specific collaborator.
+Although it doesn't make semantically sense to assign a coach with none permission even though syntactically it would be ok.